 She was for four years a raft guide on the Chattooga River in South Carolina

 Isabel Kelly, director of Profit With Purpose, and expert in social purposes of businesses is a long-time colleague and ally.
-Collaborations include a strategy review of the Stewarts Law Foundation (a corporate foundation).
+Collaborations include a strategy review of the Stewarts Law Foundation (a corporate foundation), and developing a social engagement strategy for a hospitality company.

 Katherine Cowan is an expert in collaborative approaches to prioritising research questions, as such is Senior Advisor to the James Lind Alliance which prioritises unanswered questions for medical research.
-She is working with Giving Evidence on our project around creating a mechanism for prioritising unanswered questions around intensive animal farming.
+She has worked with Giving Evidence on our project around creating a mechanism for prioritising unanswered questions around intensive animal farming, and on a consultative process for prioritising unanswered research questions in charities and philanthropy, to inform a proposed new centre at Oxford University.

 Dr Leonora Buckland has worked with Giving Evidence on the study of a C&A Foundation programme and on mental health.
 She has worked for various organisations in social entrepreneurship, social investment and philanthropy, including the Skoll Foundation, the Venture Partnership Foundation, and the London Business School.
 She has written for the Stanford Social Innovation Review on microfinance and European venture philanthropy, and wrota e report on European banks’ social and impact investment.
 She has worked in strategy consulting and in the civil service.
 She has a 1st class degree from Oxford University, a Masters in International Economics from SAIS, Johns Hopkins University and a PhD from Oxford University.